chandharlabs/chandhar-docs/docs/workshops/dl-wireless.md

 # Deep Learning for Wireless

-This workshop introduces the application of
-**deep learning techniques to wireless communication systems**.
+This workshop introduces the application of deep learning techniques to wireless communication systems.

 ---